12Mosch/File-Content-Aggregator/docs/developer-guide.md

   - Renderer (`ResultsDisplay.tsx`) calls `window.electronAPI.invokeGetFileContent(filePath)` on item expansion.
   - Main process reads and returns content or error key.
   - `ResultsDisplay.tsx` uses `contentCacheRef` (Map) to store fetched content and manage loading states.
+- **File System Operations:**
+  - `open-file` IPC channel handled in `main.ts` uses Electron's `shell.openPath()` to open files with the default system application.
+  - `open-file-location` IPC channel handled in `main.ts` uses Electron's `shell.showItemInFolder()` to open the file's containing folder in the system's file explorer.
+  - Renderer (`ResultsDisplay.tsx`) provides buttons for these operations in each file's header.
+  - Both operations include proper error handling and validation.
   - **Content Highlighting:**
     - Plain text files use `HighlightMatches` component to highlight search terms.
     - Syntax-highlighted code (via highlight.js in a Web Worker) uses `highlightTermsInHtml` utility to post-process the HTML and highlight search terms within the syntax-highlighted content.